TTP

 The roads up the opposite sides of the mountain do not meet at the top, so you cannot (yet) drive right over from north to south or vice-versa.

-Bring warm clothes!—at least a warm sweater and windbreaker—because the wind can be stiff and very cold at the summit, even in August.
-More...
+Bring warm clothes!—at least a warm sweater and windbreaker—because there is always a cool breeze at the summit, and sometimes a cold wind, even in August.
+More…

 Tours are run from both Kahta and Malatya.